ronin-rb/ronin-masscan/man/ronin-masscan-grep.1.md

 ## DESCRIPTION

 Searches through the scanned services in one or more masscan scan files for the given pattern.
+The scanned services that contain the text pattern are then printed with the text pattern highlighted in red.

 This command specifically searches the "banner" records in masscan output files generated using the `masscan` `--banners` option.

 ## ARGUMENTS